 - Designed for: Amateur to Professional Scuba Divers

-- In stress regions, Hypalon abrasion and cut resistant fabric is used
+- In stress regions, Hypalon abrasion and cut-resistant fabric are used

 - Zipper on zipper design in the front entry version